himmAllRight/himmAllRight-source/content/post/org-babel-setup.md

 Installing babel couldn't be simpler.
 If you are running Emacs version 24 or higher, and a current version of Org-mode, Babel is already available by default.
-In order to generate an `.emacs` config from a `.org` file, we need to first setup a `config.org` file, and then tell `.emacs` to load it with org-babel.
+In order to generate an `.emacs` config from an `.org` file, we need to first setup a `config.org` file, and then tell `.emacs` to load it with org-babel.

 ### config.org

-Start by creating a `.org` file to use for all of the configuration content.
-This can be named anything, and exist anywhere really, but I like to keep mine in the emacs section of my [dotfiles repo](https://github.com/himmAllRight/dotfiles), named `config.org`.
-This file functions like any other org file, so I decided to add a small header at the top... because why not?
+First, start by creating an `.org` file to use for all of the configuration content.
+This can be named anything, and exist anywhere, but I like to keep mine in the emacs section of my [dotfiles repo](https://github.com/himmAllRight/dotfiles), named `config.org`.
+This file functions like any other org file, so I added a small header section at the top... because why not?

 ```org
 #+TITLE: My Emacs Configuration